skenderidis/gtm-parsing/Option A/README.md

-# Option A - Downloading bigip_gtm.conf snd parsing it locally
+# Option A - Downloading bigip_gtm.conf and parsing it locally

 ## Pre-requisites